 1) Read Voraciously:

 Both Warren Buffett and Charles Munger have stressed a lot on continuous reading for becoming good investors.
-Charles tells about responsibilities of Berkshire Chairman:
+Charles tells about the responsibilities of Berkshire Chairman:

 “His first priority would be reservation of much time for quiet reading and thinking, particularly that which might advance his determined learning, no matter how old he became.“